ckipp01/mill-plugin.g8/README.md

     organize imports against your code.
 - [Scalafmt module][scalafmt-module] configured to be able to format your code.
 - [Publish module][publish-module] configured to be able to publish your plugin.
-- [mill-vcs-version][mill-vcs-version] configured to set your version based on git tags.
+- [mill-ci-release][mill-ci-release] configured to automatically publish
+    snapshots and releases, plus to take care of versioning.
 - [mill-integrationtest][mill-integrationtest] configured to start testing your plugin right away.
 - [GitHub workflow][github-workflows] set up for checking formatting, linting, testing, and publishing.